underhillanna/PhotosynQ-Documentation/help/_instruments_Instrument_basics.md

 #### What Instruments can be used with PhotosynQ?

-In theory any instrument can be connected to PhotosynQ.
+In theory any Instrument can be connected to PhotosynQ.
 But the output needs to follow the PhotosynQ format.
-To get started, use PhotosynQ enabled instruments like the MultispeQ.
+To get started, use PhotosynQ enabled Instruments like the MultispeQ.

 #### What is the MultispeQ?